 Andreas Hampe has been Vice President of SAP Solutions within SSI SCHAEFER for several years.
 As the area manager for logistics software solutions he manages the SAP team at several company locations.
 For more than 30 years Andreas Hampe has been working in the logistics sector focusing on supply chain management in sales and IT development.

 Andreas Wimmer is the head of product management at SSI SCHAEFER IT Solutions GmbH.
-He gained his degree from Graz University of Technology and has been working in the intralogistics sector for almost 20 years.
+He got his degree at Graz University of Technology and has been working in the intralogistics sector for almost 20 years.

 He focuses on the combination of automated systems with the according IT solutions.
 Within SSI SCHAEFER IT Solutions he is in charge of the design and further development of the entire IT portfolio.